carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 !!! warning
     This becomes evident when you have a prop or a character in a room, and you want your main character to walk behind them when its feet are "farther away" from the camera, but a hotspot has no sprite to walk behind, so you may think setting the baseline is useless.

     That's not the case at all.
-If you don't set your baseline the right way, the polygon-delimited area of the hotspot may remain clickable even when the character is in front of it; or the other way around, a hotspot that should always be in front of the scene, may be covered by your character, making it unreacheable.
+If you don't set your baseline the right way, the polygon-delimited area of the hotspot may remain clickable even when the character is in front of it; or the other way around, a hotspot that should always be in front of the scene, may be covered by your character, making it unreachable.
 So, **always** set your baseline.

 Our window is in the back of the room and the main character has no way to be placed behind it, so we'll set the hotspot baseline to `0` (zero).
 This means that the baseline is "as high as the scene".
 The character has no way to walk so high.